tbela99/css-parser/files/css-module.md

 ## Class composition

-class composition is supported using the `composes` property.
+Class composition is supported using the `composes` property.

 ```typescript